dharma.org.au

 Site Information

-This site is for programs run by ITCA teachers, groups related to these teachers and programs run by visiting Insight Meditation teachers as detailed above.
+This site is for programs run by teachers on the teacher page, related groups, and programs run by overseas Insight Meditation teachers who have taught at one of the three large centres listed above.
+Up to four retreats by any teacher can appear on the retreat table.
 To contact the site administrator email

 Retreats get posted when the details are set and bookings are open.